 While several population-based studies of perinatal mortality in low and middle-income countries examined the role of place and attendance at birth, we explored the role of intrapartum risk factors as a means to tease out the impact of referral bias.
-The high risks of early neonatal deaths associated with maternal complications at delivery strengthen suggestions that efforts of SBA at health facilities to improve performance in early detection and appropriate management of problems arising in labour, supported by effective referral mechanisms, will substantially contribute to reductions in early neonatal mortality.
+The high risks of early neonatal deaths associated with maternal complications during childbirth strengthen suggestions that efforts of SBA at health facilities to improve performance in early detection and appropriate management of problems arising in labour, supported by effective referral mechanisms, will substantially contribute to reductions in early neonatal mortality.

 Contribution to authorship: SB, HS and MM contributed to the study conception and design.
 SB conducted the statistical analysis.
 SB and HS wrote the manuscript.
 SB, HS, MM and MT interpreted the data and approved the final submission.